TeskaLabs/asab/docs/getting-started/01_hello_world.md

 statement.

 3. Every ASAB Application needs to have an application object.
-It is a singleton; it means that the application must create and operate precisely one instance of the application.
+It is a **singleton**: the application must create and operate precisely one instance of the application.
 ASAB provides the base [asab.Application][#TODO] class that you need to inherit from to implement your custom application class.

-4. The `Application.main()` method is one of the application lifecycle methods, that you can override to implement desired application functionality.
+1. The `#!python Application.main()` method is one of the application lifecycle methods, that you can override to implement desired application functionality.
 The `main` method is a coroutine, so that you can await any tasks etc. in fully asynchronous way.
 This method is called when ASAB application is executed and initialized.
 The lifecycle stage is called "runtime".

-5. In this example, we just print a message to a screen.
+1. In this example, we just print a message to a screen.

-6. This part of the code is executed when the Python program is launched.
+2. This part of the code is executed when the Python program is launched.
 It creates the application object and executes the `Application.run()`{.interpreted-text role="any"} method.
 This is a standard way of how ASAB application is started.